Naginreed/stream-server-guide/setup/ios_mac/README.md

 6.e - **Go Live in IRL Pro** -> after a few seconds you are switched to **Live-Scene**
 6.f - If you stop or loose connections on the Phone -> after a few seconds you are switched to **Brb-Scene**
 6.g - As soon as connection from Phone to Internet is restored -> after a few seconds you are switched back to **Live-Scene**
-6.h - End/Start the Livestream manually in Moblin to switch between `!brb` and `!live`
+6.h - End/Start the Livestream manually in IRLPro to switch between `!brb` and `!live`
 6.i - **Stop the Stream** automatically if you raid someone or with Chat command `!stop`

 > [!IMPORTANT]
 > With every Scene Change in OBS you will see a text Message in Chat
 ---
 # 7 - 2nd Internet Connection
 > [!NOTE]
 > This is optional and improves stream stability alot in many cases.
 But it doesnt prevent outtages in No Service Areas like deep into the Mountains or Tunnels.

-As seen in the [Map](#map) there can be 2nd Internet Connection for your phone to reduce the chance of outtages for the Live Stream.
+As seen in the [Overview](#overview) there can be 2nd Internet Connection for your phone to reduce the chance of outtages for the Live Stream.
 Either a Mobile WiFi Router or a Second Phone with Mobile Hotspot active.

 > [!IMPORTANT]
 > For this second SIM a different Provider is highly recommended.
 > The 2nd Sim will also consume about ~50% of the overall Data
 ---
 # 8 - Stream directly to twitch